Dependency Injection

 ];

-The benefit of programming against interfaces is that when we need to replace a component, we don't need to change the business code, we only need to change the concrete implementation in config/dependence.php.
+The benefit of programming against interfaces is that when we need to replace a component, we do not need to change the business code; we only need to change the specific implementation in config/dependence.php.
 This is also very useful for unit testing.

-In addition to defining class dependencies, config/dependence.php can also define other values such as strings, numbers, arrays, etc.
+In config/dependence.php, besides defining class dependencies, you can also define other values, such as strings, numbers, arrays, etc.

 return [